kfahn22/supershape/README.md

 - [Supershape P5.js sketch] https://editor.p5js.org/kfahn/full/LvvD5bLu7
 - [Link to Code] https://editor.p5js.org/kfahn/sketches/LvvD5bLu7

-## Shaders
+## 3D Supershape generator with a shader

-  You can also render fun SUPER shapes using a shader.
+  I have also rendered the supershape using a shader.
 To do this in p5.js, you must load a frag file.
 It utilizes the GPU, so the rendering is very fast.
-You can make some crazy awesome shapes using a shader, which use ray-marching instead of rendering a mesh on vertices.
+The shader renders 3D shapes by  ray-marching instead of rendering a mesh on vertices.
 If you are not familar with ray-marching, here are some excellent resources.

  Inigo Quilez has done pioneering work on shaders and is the co-creator of shadertoy, which is another place you can write shaders.
 His website contains a wealth of information on shaders.